fangqiluxatu/Cn-Chia-Wiki/FAQ.md

 ## 如何进行转账或者收款操作？

-The Wallets page in the GUI will show you your receive address and provide an interface for you to spend your chia funds.
+The Wallets page in the GUI will display your receive address and provide an interface for you to spend your chia funds.
 You can also obtain a new wallet receive address any time you would like and those funds will all come to the same place as they are based on [HD Keys](https://www.investopedia.com/terms/h/hd-wallet-hierarchical-deterministic-wallet.asp).

 There is growing wallet functionality available on the command line.
 Try `chia wallet -h`.
-Wallet software also provides features related to coloured coins, and trade offers.
+Wallet software also provides features related to [coloured coins](https://www.chia.net/2020/04/29/coloured-coins-launch.en.html), and trade offers.
 You can get a receive address on the cli with `chia keys show`.

 ## Chia的代币机制是怎样的？

-The coin (or [UTXO](https://river.com/learn/bitcoins-utxo-model/)) model is a Bitcoin style transaction model which is also used in Chia.
+The coin (or [UTXO](https://river.com/learn/bitcoins-utxo-model/)) model is a Bitcoin-style transaction model which is also used in Chia.
 Your wallet keeps track of a set of coins, where each coin can be any amount of XCH.
 When spending a coin (making a transaction), you have to spend the entire amount, and split that coin into multiple outputs, called coin additions.
 One addition is to the recipient of the transaction, and the other one is to you, as change.
 The change usually goes to a new address, so you will not see it in your normal address on Chia explorer, but your wallet will keep track of it and include it in the balance.
 Each block in Chia is a list of removals (coins spent) and additions (coins created).
 There are no transactions in the blockchain, which is why you cannot lookup transactions in the block explorers.

 ## 什么是派生型私钥（Hierarchical Deterministic keys）？